itu-rad/data-selection-framework/README.md

 ```

-To infer the model by changeing the associated "user" field value and running:
+Infering the model by: changeing the "user" field value within the config and running the following command:
 ```bash
 tune run generate --config ./custom_generation_config.yam
 ```

-To infer the model using torch tune cli run the following:
+Infering the model by: using torch tune cli run the following command:
 ```bash
 tune run generate --config ./custom_generation_config.yaml prompt.user=<Your Prompt Here>
 ```